rafaspimenta/13-TodoApp/readme.md

 	dotnet run --launch https

 ## Start the JS frontend
-	Open the index.html from the wwwroot folder using the live server extension from VS Code
+	Open the index.html from the Todo.UI folder using the live server extension from VS Code

 ## API endpoints
-	It can be taken from the swagger: https://localhost:7258/swagger/index.html or the TodoApi.http file
+	It can be taken from the swagger: https://localhost:[port]/swagger/index.html or the TodoApi.http file
+ 	port: consult launchSettings.json file

 ## Production mode
-It will run the api in a nginx reverse proxy that will expose the port 80.
+It will run the API in a nginx reverse proxy that will expose the port 80.

 	docker compose up